Learning Optimal Fair Classification Trees: Trade-offs Between Interpretability, Fairness, and Accuracy: Introduction

 \subsection{Problem Statement}

 We now formalize the problem we study.
 Let $\sets D:= \{(x^i, y^i)\}_{i \in \mathcal{I}}$ be training data indexed in the set $\sets{I} \in \{1, \dots, I\}$.
-Each datapoint $i \in \sets{I}$ consists of a vector $x^i$ with $F$ binary features (i.e., $x^i \in \{0, 1\}^F$), and a class $y^i \in \sets{K}$, where $\sets{K}$ is the finite set of possible classes.
+Each datapoint $i \in \sets{I}$ consists of a vector $x^i$ with $F$ features (i.e., $x^i \in \mathbb{R}^F$), and a class label $y^i \in \sets{K}$, where $\sets{K}$ is the finite set of possible classes.
 Throughout this paper, we will consider the case of binary classes, i.e., $\sets K:=\{0,1\}$ where $y=1$ will be referred to as the positive class.
-Note that the literature in fairness for multi-class learning is limited, see e.g. \cite{denis2021fairness}.
+Note that the literature on fairness for multi-class learning is limited, see e.g., \citet{denis2021fairness}.
 The goal is to learn, over all possible trees of maximum depth $d$, the tree that maps $x^i$ to $y^i$ and maximizes out-of-sample accuracy, using in-sample performance as a proxy.
-Further, suppose the population can be divided into different sensitive groups (whereby discrimination exists or is a concern within the classification problem, e.g. race, gender).
+Further, suppose the population can be divided into different sensitive groups (whereby discrimination exists or is a concern within the classification problem, e.g., race, gender).
 Let $\sets{P}$ denote levels of a sensitive attribute, and let each datapoint $i$ have a value $p^i \in \sets{P}$.
-The features in $\sets{P}$ may or may not be included in the vector $x^i$ \cite{chen2019fairness, gajane2017formalizing}.
+The features in $\sets{P}$ may or may not be included in the vector $x^i$ since there may be legal or ethical considerations barring the use of protected features in the predictive task \citep{chen2019fairness}.